yugabyte/yugabyte-db/docs/content/preview/migrate/troubleshoot.md

 **GitHub link**: [Issue #602](https://github.com/yugabyte/yb-voyager/issues/602)

-**Description**: You can use the `trunc` function with a timestamp column in your Oracle schema, but this variation is not supported in YugabytedB, because the `date_trunc` function is used for such types of datetime columns.
-So, when you export such a schema using `trunc`, it exports `trunc` and fails during data import.
+**Description**: You can use the `trunc` function with a timestamp column in your Oracle schema, but this variation is not supported in YugabytedB, where the `date_trunc` function is used for these types of datetime columns.
+When you export such a schema using `trunc`, the data import fails.

 **Workaround**: Manual intervention needed.
 You have to replace `trunc` with `date_trunc` in the exported schema files.